-APRA operates as part of the Australian Government and is accountable to the Parliament, and ultimately to the public, through the Treasury Ministers4, the Parliamentary Committee process (including appearances at the Senate Estimates and the House of Representatives Standing Committee on Economics) and the tabling of its Corporate Plan and Annual Report.
-Other accountability expectations of APRA include complying with the requirements of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and the Finance Minister's Orders.
+APRA operates as part of the Australian Government and is accountable to the Parliament, and ultimately to the public, through the Treasury Ministers3, the Parliamentary Committee process (including appearances at the Senate Estimates and the House of Representatives Standing Committee on Economics) and the tabling of its Corporate Plan and Annual Report.
+Other accountability expectations of APRA include complying with the requirements of the Public Governance, Performance and Accountability Act 2013 (PGPA Act), the Regulator Performance Guide issued by the Department of Finance, and the Finance Minister's Orders.